FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ...
 ```

-a folder structure is defined,
+and an OPC folder structure is defined.

 ```javascript
   coreServer.debugLog("init dynamic address space");